 - If a firm underestimates its annual profits by i) more than 25%, a maximum 20% fine is charged on the first half-year instalment ii) less than 25%, a surcharge of 1.5% per month is applied on outstanding taxes;

 - To pursue Thailand business setup, Healy Consultants assists our Clients with i) documenting and implementing accounting procedures ii) implementing financial accounting software iii) preparation of financial accounting records iv) preparing forecasts, budgets and sensitivity analysis.

 Legal and compliance

-- Although it is not mandatory, the Thailand Foreign Business Act recommends every Thai entity maintain a Thai resident director to liaise with the Thai Government.
-Unfortunately, administrative interactions with the Thai Government still require a Thai resident director to visit and sign documentation in person.
-For example, when our Client sets up a telephone line or activates water and electricity for office premises; For simplicity purposes, Healy Consultants Group PLC will provide a professional passive nominee resident director until our Client appoints its own local director.
+- Healy Consultants Group PLC recommends every Thai entity maintain a Thai resident director to liaise with the Thai government.
+Unfortunately, administrative interactions with the Thai government still require a Thai resident director to visit and sign documentation in person.
+For example, when our Client sets up a telephone line or activates water and electricity for office premises.
+For simplicity purposes, Healy Consultants Group PLC will provide a professional passive nominee resident director until our Client appoints its own local director.

 List 1 List 2 List 3 Newspaper, Radio, TV Weapons, firearms Accountancy Farming, cultivation or horticulture Land, waterway and airline transport Legal services Land Trading Thai arts and handicrafts Architecture Forestry Thai silk production Engineering Trade of Thai antiques Manufacturing goldware, silverware etc. Construction Fisheries Sugar and Salt production Tourism Extracting Thai herbs Mining Sale of food and beverages

 - Import/export companies must be in possession of a Thai VAT number and local corporate bank account before registering for a commercial import/export license with the Thai Customs;